 - 11. Conversion Analysis

 No matter what you do, everything will come down to one critical factor at the very end.
 What is your bottom line?
-Did you make profit or did you lose money.
+Did you make a profit or did you lose money?
 While losing money in the short term for strategic reasons is okay, so Is losing money in the long run deemed to failure and the end of your business altogether.
-Whatever you do, it has to contribute directly or indirectly to a positive Return of Investment.
+Whatever you do, it has to contribute directly or indirectly to a positive return on investment.
 Web Analytics is part of the process of making this determination among other tools and methods.
 Expand the things that work and help your bottom line and rid yourself of the things that don’t.
 Improve of details to increase conversion.
 This requires testing.
 Don’t reject anything upfront without testing it first.
 Things that work for others might not work for you, but the same is true the other way around.